GabrielZanin1997/CRUD_with_express/README.md

 <h2 Pré-requisitos />

-Before you begin, you will need to have the following tools installed on your PC:
+<p>Before you begin, you will need to have the following tools installed on your PC:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
-In addition, it is good to have an editor to work with the code like [VSCode](https://code.visualstudio.com/)
+In addition, it is good to have an editor to work with the code like [VSCode](https://code.visualstudio.com/) </p>

 <h2> 🎲 Run the Back End (server) </h2>